 I’ve put together this page for parents of 2e children.
 It is geared toward helping parents find resources that will help them understand their child and his/her unique needs.
 If I could share two things that I have learned in my journey so far it would be these.

 Don’t do this alone.
 Find a Facebook group.
 Find a local group.
 Find a Yahoo mailing list.
+Find a forum.
 Find a group of people who understand what it means to parent a 2e child.
 Other people simply will not fully grasp how this impacts your life.
 You absolutely need to know you are not alone or a parenting failure.

 This is a long journey, not a quick fix.
 Early on in parenting I kept thinking if I could just figure out what the “thing” was that we were missing we could get on with “normal” parenting.

-Please remember the inclusion of a book, website or link is not an endorsement of all the content.
+Please remember the inclusion of a book, website, or link is not an endorsement of all the content.

 Books About Twice-Exceptional Children

 There are a number of helpful books about twice exceptional children.
 They are a completely different kind of child in the most amazing way.
 No one can write a book that will cover every twice exceptional combination, but these books will give you some good places to start in terms of understanding your child.

 Books That Provide an Overview of Twice Exceptional Children